 All research conducted by any TWU faculty member, staff member, or student using human subjects must be approved by the TWU IRB prior to study initiation (see definitions below).
-You may use OHRP's Chart 1: Is an Activity Research Involving Human Subjects? to determine if a project is considered to be research involving human subjects and, therefore, requires IRB review.
+You may use OHRP's Chart 01: Is an Activity Human Subjects Research? to determine if a project is considered to be research involving human subjects and, therefore, requires IRB review.

 Research is a systematic investigation designed to test hypotheses, evaluate programs, draw conclusions, or contribute to generalizable knowledge.
 Research is usually described in a formal protocol that sets forth objectives and a set of procedures designed to reach those objectives.

 Human subjects in research are living individuals about whom investigators (professionals or students) conducting research obtain (1) data through intervention or interaction with individuals, or (2) identifiable private information.
 Identifiable private information includes any acquired information via self-report, behavior, or observation in which the identity of research subjects is or may readily be ascertained by the investigators or be associated with the information.